International Wine and Food Society: Publications

-Since 1996, the International Wine & Food Society has published a total of 15 monographs dealing with numerous food and wine subjects.
-The list of titles include Reflections through a wine glass, some contemporary issues explored by Bob Campbell MW, An Appreciation of the Age of Wine by Sid Cross, Biodynamics in Wine by Beverly Blanning MW and The Science of Taste by Ruth Binney.
+Since 1996, the International Wine & Food Society has published a total of 25 monographs dealing with numerous food and wine subjects.
+The list of titles include Sparkling Wines of the World by Essi Avellan MW, The World of Tea by Will Battle, Pinot Noir Around the World by Anne Krebiehl MW, The Essential Guide to Modern Madeira by Richard Mayson, Exploring Blended Scotch by Charles MacLean MBE and Stuart Leaf, Spices of the World by Jill Norman, The Essential Guide to English Wine by Susie Barrie MW and Peter Richards MW, Sonoma County by Tina Caputo, Around the World with Olive Oil by Judy Ridgway, Taming of the Screwcap by Dr Jamie Goode, Reflections through a wine glass, some contemporary issues explored by Bob Campbell MW, An Appreciation of the Age of Wine by Sid Cross, Biodynamics in Wine by Beverly Blanning MW and The Science of Taste by Ruth Binney.